-9.7 Appointment Beyond Retirement at Age 65
+9.7 Appointment Beyond at Age 65

-The parties agree that employees may be offered appointments beyond the age of 65 on a term basis subject to the following conditions:
+The parties agree that employees may continue working beyond the age of sixty-five (65).
+Such employment is subject to the following conditions:

-- 9.7.1 The College shall continue all benefit coverage on behalf of the employee with the following exceptions: - 9.7.1.1 long term disability will be discontinued - 9.7.1.2 group life insurance shall be reduced by fifty (50%) percent - 9.7.1.3 superannuation contributions will continue until the employee's seventy-first (71) birthday unless the employee has thirty-five (35) years of pensionable service in which case contributions cease - 9.7.2 Employees shall be covered by all provisions of the Collective Agreement with the exception of Article 11 and Article 16.
+- 9.7.1 The College shall continue all benefit coverage on behalf of the employee with the following exceptions: - 9.7.1.1 long term disability will be discontinued - 9.7.1.2 group life insurance shall be reduced by fifty (50%) percent - 9.7.2 Employees shall be covered by all provisions of the Collective Agreement with the exception of Article 16.

-ARTICLE 10 - EVALUATION
+ARTICLE 10 EVALUATION